 The second round consisted of partly blurred magazine covers and pixellated video clips, along with a clue given by Martindale for each one.
 Again, the more quickly a couple identified the mystery subject, the more money they scored.

-At the end of the game, the higher-scoring couple played the "Headline Extra" Bonus Round.
-Here they wagered all or part of their money on their ability to solve one last headline puzzle.
+At the end of the game, the higher-scoring couple played the "Headline Extra" Bonus Round, in which they could win up to $5,000 by solving one more headline.

 Game Show Tropes in use:

 - Bonus Round: The Headline Extra end game